Fight Club (2023 film): Production

 In November 2023, Reel Good Films announced their maiden venture titled Fight Club, which features Vijay Kumar in the lead role and Abbas A Rahmath in his directorial debut.
 The technical crew consists of music composer Govind Vasantha, cinematographer Leon Britto and editor P. Kripakaran.
 Vijay Kumar wrote the first draft around 2014–15, with the focus being on football and how many juveniles turn to crime.
-The project did not enter production, and with the release of Bigil, Vada Chennai and other similar-themed films over the next few years, Vijay had to rewrite the script substantially.
-The film was intentionally titled after the 1999 American film, but serves as a tribute rather than a remake.
+The project did not enter production, and with the release of Bigil, Vada Chennai and other similar-themed films over the next few years, Vijay had to rewrite the script substantially to avoid unintended similarities.
+Fight Club was intentionally titled after the 1999 American film, but serves as a tribute rather than a remake.

 Music

 The music and background score is composed by Govind Vasantha.
 The song "Thaalam" samples "En Jodi Manja Kuruvi" from Vikram (1986).